Oxford University is perhaps the world’s most well-known academic institution. Have you ever wondered what Oxford University is known for?

 - The Oxford Comma comes from the university’s press, where this comma is typically used.

-- Some colleges have unusual names like Brasenose College, which is named after a bronze door knocker that looks like an animal’s snout.
+- Some colleges have unusual names, such as Brasenose College, which is named after a bronze door knocker that looks like an animal’s snout.

-- Grafitti on the stairs of the Great Hall of Christ Church College, says “no peel”, probably in protest against Prime Minister Sir Robert Peel (in office 1841–1846).
+- Grafitti, on the Great Hall of Christ Church College’s stairs, says “no peel,” probably in protest against Prime Minister Sir Robert Peel (in office 1841–1846).

 - Harry Potter movies feature a lot of buildings around Oxford University.